top of page

 Few politicians have been willing to identify as non-theists, since such revelations have been

-came out in 2007 as the first openly nontheistic member of Congress.
-In 2009, City Council
+out in 2007 as the first openly nontheistic member of Congress.
+In 2009, City Council man Cecil

-man Cecil Bothwell of Asheville, North Carolina was called "unworthy of his seat" because of
+Bothwell of Asheville, North Carolina was called "unworthy of his seat" because of his open

-his open atheism.
-Several polls have shown that about 50 percent of Americans would not
+atheism.
+Several polls have shown that about 50 percent of Americans would not vote for a

-vote for a qualified atheist for president.
-A 2006 study found that 40% of respondents
+qualified atheist for president.
+A 2006 study found that 40% of respondents characterized

-behaviour, extreme materialism, and elitism.
-Atheists and atheist organizations have alleged
+materialism, and elitism.
+Atheists and atheist organizations have alleged discrimination against

-discrimination against atheists in the military, and recently, with the development of the
+atheists in the military, and recently, with the development of the Army's Comprehensive Soldier

 Prominent atheists and atheist groups have said that discrimination against atheists is illustrated by a statement reportedly made by George H. W. Bush during a public press conference just after announcing his candidacy for the presidency in 1987.
 When asked by journalist Robert Sherman about the equal citizenship and patriotism of American atheists , Sherman reported that Bush answered, "No, I don't know that atheists should be regarded as citizens, nor should they be regarded as patriotic.
 This is one nation under God."
 However, Sherman did not tape the exchange and no other journalist reported on it at the time.
 George H. W. Bush's son, George W. Bush, acknowledged those who do not worship during a November 3, 2004 press conference when he said "I will be your president regardless of your faith...
 And if they choose not to worship, they're just as patriotic as your neighbour."